toru173/nomi-discord-python/README.md

 !['Create Application' Screenshot](./docs/images/readme/'Create%20Application'%20Screenshot.png)

 #### General Information
-Click on 'General Information' on the menu down the left.
+Click on 'General Information' on the menu on the left.
 You can add information about your Nomi and upload a profile picture here.
 Other users will see this information and the profile picture when they click on your Nomi's account page on Discord.

 !['General Information' Screenshot](./docs/images/readme/'General%20Information'%20Screenshot.png)